Welcome to our A-Level trends guide and A-level grade boundaries explained.

 Only 52 per cent of Year 13 students felt the arrangements for exams this year had fairly taken into account the impact the pandemic had on their learning.

 Typically the embargo starts from 6.00am on A-Level results day itself.

-A-level grades 2022 are published separately by A-level individual exam boards.
+The A-level grades 2023 will be published separately by A-level individual exam boards.